-The year I complete my general schooling, plan ahead, learn Python, and catch up on my backlog.
+2021 is the year I complete my general-schooling, plan ahead, catch-up on my backlog

 Because 2020 has taught us that anything can happen at times when we are the least prepared

-I hope your intuition reminds you of the negotiation deal with your brain where you say — “I’ll do that project tomorrow, I’ll start tomorrow, I don’t have time.
+Where you say — “I’ll do that project tomorrow, I’ll start tomorrow, I don’t have time.
 Procrastination.
-Or as I like to call it ‘working on getting work done”
+Or as I like to call it ~ ‘working on getting work done”

-- teach / educate about privacy ; GNU/Linux ; static websites in an fun way for the masses on Peertube
+- teach / educate about privacy, GNU/Linux, static websites — in a fun way on Peertube and LBRY

 - setup a casual Matrix chatroom

-- fix my wardrobe and reduce stuff to what I care about wearing
+- fix my wardrobe & only buy clothes that I care about wearing

-- take 1 photo a week for the year and compile it into a small video
+- take 1 photo a week for the year and compile it into a video

 - focus on minimalism, and towards an offline first world youtube-dl / Hundred Rabbits

-- create a bucketlist template for a helpful collabortative project I have in mind.
+- create a bucketlist template for a helpful collaborative project I have in mind

-- create a codeberg repo for various concept ideas… originally shower thoughts.
+- create a codeberg repo for various concept ideas: originally they were shower thoughts

 Discipline your mind and then you can always complete tasks you throw at it because you build up a pattern.
-Go tell your goals to someone, post it on your social media feeds to be accountable for it — write it to yourself on a piece of paper (like me) and put it somewhere for example your school blazer, or write a blog post but the..
+Go tell your goals to someone, post it on your social media feeds to be accountable for it — write it to yourself on a piece of paper (like me) and put it somewhere for example your school blazer, or write a blog post but.

-The most important thing is ‘read it again on December 1st 2021 and you’ll see how you treated yourself’
+The most important thing is: read it again on December 1st 2021